Skip to main content

 Source: Center for an Urban Future (January 2023)

-Nonprofit CRM total cost of ownership for a 10-user organization ranges from $15,000 to $90,000 per year when implementation, consultants, and lost staff time are included
+Nonprofit CRM total cost of ownership for a 10-user org runs from $15,000 to $90,000 per year once setup, consultants, and lost staff time are counted

 Source: NTEN State of Nonprofit Cloud Accounting Report (2024)

-Organizations expending $750,000 or more in federal awards in a fiscal year trigger a Single Audit under 2 CFR 200 Subpart F
+An org that spends $1,000,000 or more in federal awards in a fiscal year triggers a Single Audit under 2 CFR 200 Subpart F, for fiscal years ending on or after September 30, 2025

 Source: 2 CFR 200.501 (Uniform Guidance)